HumanCompatibleAI/eirli/README.data.md

 additional abstractions (such as `read_dataset.ILRDataset`) which ensure that the file-level metadata is accessible from Python, and also ensure that `_metadata.meta.pickle` is not accidentally treated as an additional "frame" when reading the tar file.
+This is discussed further below.

 ### Writing datasets in the webdataset format